USSBA/terraform-aws-inspector/README.md

 ## Usage

-Use 2.x versions for Terraform 0.13 and 1.x versions for Terraform 0.12.
+Module version 3.1 supports Terraform 0.13 up to (but not including) 1.0 (which is yet to be released at the).
+Module version 1.x supports Terraform 0.12.

 Note: this module currently does not support the customization of assessment targets.
 All EC2 instances with the AWS Inspector agent installed will be included on an assessment.